 Event Visualizer - Unlike the traditional method of logging events manually within the code so they can be tracked by analytics software, Gist’s event visualizer lets you define events by simply performing the event yourself, by simply clicking around your website.

-User ID - A unique identifier which is usually a number that you assign to a user on your Gist project.
+User ID - A unique identifier which is usually a number that you assign to a user on your Gist Workspace.
 The User ID always remains constant even if other user properties such as name and email address change over time.

 Automation - Automation allows you to use simple "If This Then That" logic, based on user behavior.
 Trigger and Action automations allow you to do simple marketing tasks automatically - such as applying tags, moving users between email campaigns, deleting users, etc.